I first saw Dave in my office for heel pain. He had developed the pain two years ago and despite seeing other doctors, he had not had any improvement.

 He left the office with a home therapy regimen and some education on the importance of resting.

 That weekend I spotted Dave running through the neighborhood, at quite a strong pace.
 At his next appointment I confronted him about his running and he confessed.
-His was currently running about 30 miles a week, about half of his weekly mileage two years ago.
+He was currently running about 30 miles a week, about half of his weekly mileage two years ago.
 During the summer months he used to run 70-80 miles a week while preparing for marathons.
 Thirty miles a week seemed like resting to him.

 Dave's behavior is common among athletes.
 Sticking with a routine and ignoring the pain is typical.
 An injury can be devastating, even for recreational athletes.
 Many avoid the doctor for fear of what they may find out.